-[We continue to solicit #BLM guest posts.
+[We continue to solicit guest posts by scholars of color.
 We pay $150 for accepted posts.
 1000 words ballpark; profanity welcome.
-Poetry/Art/Video/Song welcome.
 Please send a draft or query/pitch to Karen at firstname.lastname@example.org]

 Alexandra has contributed her podcast episode from the Viewpoints Podcast of the Association for Student Conduct Administration. (transcript below)